 Virginia Tech Libraries announces VT Publishing.
 VT Publishing is the scholarly publishing hub of Virginia Tech.
 We are committed to increasing the visibility, reach, and impact of research produced at Virginia Tech.
 We publish scholarly and educational materials in multiple formats for wide dissemination and permanent preservation.
 For more information, please contact Peter Potter (Publishing Director): email@example.com.

 Support for Open Access

-The open access (OA) subvention fund in the Virginia Tech Libraries subsidizes article processing fees for scholarly peer-reviewed articles accepted for publication in open access or hybrid OA journals.
+The open access (OA) subvention fund in the Virginia Tech Libraries subsidizes article processing fees for scholarly peer-reviewed articles accepted for publication in open access.
 OA fees are often also reduced through discounts offered by University Libraries' memberships and subscriptions.
 Interested authors should begin by reviewing the VT OASF Guidelines and then completing the Open Access Subvention Fund request form.
-For more information contact Gail McMillan (Director, Scholarly Communication): email@example.com.
+For more information contact Gail McMillan (Director, Scholarly Communication): firstname.lastname@example.org.